A Mean Field Game Approach to Scheduling in Cellular Systems

+We had assumed a single cost function for the agent (app), but as long as there are a finite set of cost functions (corresponding to a finite number of app types) we can incorporate the cost function as part of the state of the agent, with the cost function being chosen according to some distribution at each regeneration (corresponding to choosing to start a new app with some probability).
+Such a modification causes no changes to any of our analysis.
+Then the mean field bid distribution accounts for the distribution of cost functions (app popularities), and the agent takes a decision based on this distribution as before.
+The only difference to the achieved equilibrium is that it now follows a weighted version of LQF, with the weights corresponding to the cost on QoE of the competing apps.

-In this paper, we have explored the question of whether it is possible to design an incentive compatible scheduling policy that has the attractive properties of an LQF service regime.
+To summarize our work, we explored the question of whether it is possible to design an scheduling policy that allows for declaration of value by humans in the loop and effects on QoE, and which has the attractive properties of a (weighted) LQF service regime.
 We used a mean field framework to show that as the number of agents in the system becomes large, this objective can indeed be fulfilled using a second price auction at each server.
-In reality, such auctions would have to be conducted periodically (say every five minutes), and the servers would actually be a set of OFDM channel at each base station to be allocated to the highest bidders.
-There would also be different classes of applications having different cost functions and arrival rates.
-It is straightforward to incorporate these extensions to our model, and we plan on conducting a trial in our Smart Phone Laboratory in the future.
+Our design appears to lend itself well to implementation and this will be our future goal.